 Executive Director , PRO/ACF Co-Founder, Bioarchaeologist/Archaeologist/Egyptologist

 Roselyn earned a PhD in Archaeology from the Cotsen Institute of Archaeology at UCLA.
 She holds an MA in Anthropology from the University of Montana and a Certificate in Egyptology from the University of Manchester.
-Roselyn has worked on archaeological excavations in Peru, Spain, Ethiopia, the American West, and in Egypt at sites such as the Valley of the Kings, Edfu, and Karanis.
+Roselyn has worked as a Research Associate at the Getty Research Institute and on archaeological excavations in Peru, Spain, Ethiopia, the American West, and in Egypt at sites such as the Valley of the Kings, Edfu, and Karanis.
 She also has experience with forensic excavation and analysis and archaeological photography.
+Roselyn currently teaches at the University of California Riverside as a Visiting Assistant Professor of Biological Anthropology.
 Besides paleo-oncology, Roselyn's research interests include anthropological archaeology, ancient Egyptian funerary customs, and evidence for violence and trauma in ancient human skeletons.